-Word was received in Cisco early this week that C. A. Shockey was very seriously ill in a San Antonio hospital.
-He was taken to the hospital on June 22 upon the advice of his physician when he was found to be suffering from a severe as district engineer of the North | Texas District and their fami- erintendent of the North Texas Division, who paid tribute to the retiring engineer.
+Mr. Shockey, a retired telegrapher, has been operating a school in his home for boys intrested in the work.
+Many of his students have been placed in good positions over the staas district engineer of the North | Texas District and their fami- | erintendent of the North Texas District of Humble Pipeline lies, friends of Mr. Rosenthal Division, who paid tribute to the retiring engineer.
 He presented Mr. Rosenthal with his retirement certificate and with numerous gifts from the Cisco and North Texas District employees.
 The gifts included a valuable desk for the Rosenthal's new home, a desk set, a billfold and gift certificates.
-Mr. Rosenthal, who will retire at the age of 65, was also given Devlopment Of An Interesting Hobby his retirement pin.
+Mr. Rosenthal, who will retire at the age of 65, was also given his retirement pin.